Get

 Image Credit: Masarik, Shutterstock

-Sprinkle a few pieces of kibble or dog treats in a snuffle mat, which will take them time to sniff out.
+Sprinkle a few pieces of kibble or dog treats in a snuffle mat, which will take time for your dog to sniff out.
 There are also lick mats, which are made with silicone and have lumps and bumps that you can spread wet dog food or peanut butter on.
 Both options will keep dogs busy, and they’ll enjoy the time spent locating and eating their treats.

 dog licking the frozen lick mat